Skip to content

 To enable MFA:

-• Sign in to the management console using your account reference.
+• Sign in to your edu.au domain name management account

-• Follow the prompts to configure your preferred Authenticator App(s).
+• Follow the prompts to configure your preferred Authenticator App.

-Supported Authenticator Apps include but are not limited to Microsoft Authenticator, Google Authenticator, Authy, Duo Mobile and Last Pass Authenticator.
+• Authenticator Apps include but are not limited to Microsoft Authenticator and Google Authenticator.

-To change the device or Authenticator App you are using for MFA, toggle Multifactor Authentication to off to clear the current settings.
+To change the device or Authenticator App you are using, toggle Two-factor authentication to off to clear the current settings.
 Toggle Multifactor Authentication back on to be prompted to set up your new authentication method.

 Please note